Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.49 Added support for new helperserver_flatten function, don't cache the metadata for the top level page (always re-read).
 * 1.0.48 Added setting for top level 'overview' of table of contents.
 * 1.0.47 Cleanup of handling for copy entries to root (elimiate levels of tree)
 * 1.0.46 CSS style sheet changes to cause helperserver_toc to be hidden.